Volusia County Assault & Battery Lawyer

 Contact us online or call (386) 277-1166 to confidentially discuss your case with a DeLand assault attorney during a free initial consultation.

-As separate crimes in the state of Florida, both assault and battery carry serious penalties if found guilty.
-The largest difference between the two is that assault is threatening or harassment leading to the fear of harm while battery is the actual act of physically harming a person.
 A case may be either assault, battery, or assault AND battery, depending on what takes place.
 If you are facing accusations, let a criminal defense lawyer in DeLand defend you right away!

-What Is Assault?
+What is Assault?

 Assault focuses on a threat of harm aimed at an individual or group.
 Florida Statute Section 784.011 discusses the penal codes related to this crime.